-Devices won’t connect to the meeting room TV
+What to do when devices won’t connect to the conference room TV

 Your slides are ready to roll, but they don’t appear on the conference room TV.
-Or, your video is fine, but there’s no sound.
+Or maybe your video is showing up, but there’s no sound.
+Some helpful tips:

-- Before you book a room, check that the signal from your office Wi-Fi is strong in the location.
-If your meeting room isn’t wireless, make sure you begin the meeting with the right mix of cables and adapters.
+- Before booking conference rooms, employees should check under amenities that the office’s WiFi is strong in that location.
+If the meeting room isn’t wireless, it’s important to begin the meeting with the right mix of cables and adapters.

 - If cords need to run underfoot, use a simple cable cover that sits on the floor.
 Whatever you choose, by all means, avoid someone tripping on a cord and spilling their coffee on another person’s laptop.

-- Does the room you scheduled have a TV?
+- Do employees know if the room they scheduled has a TV?
 A whiteboard?
 A Chromecast?
-It helps to know exactly what equipment is in a room before you schedule your meeting.
+It helps to know exactly what equipment is in a room before scheduling a meeting.
 You might create a shared document that lists room resources for each conference room.
 Your meeting room software can help, too.
 For example, Robin users can list what’s in a room in the details tab.

-- If you’re connecting to an Apple TV, Chromecast, or other mirroring device, the connecting device must be compatible.
-Confirm you have a match before the meeting starts.
+- If someone’s connecting to an Apple TV, Chromecast, or other mirroring device, the connecting device must be compatible.
+Make sure people confirm they have a match before the meeting starts.

 Reliable conference room tech makes meetings run smoothly